-Momentum continued through an investment from a large investment bank to rebuild the Eastmoor neighborhood, located on the outskirts of Moorhead, and built in the 1970's to move enough black residents out of town to maintain a white voting bloc and elect a white mayor.
+momentum continued with the securing of resources to rebuild the neighborhood of Eastmoor, located on the outskirts of Moorhead.
+This community was built in the 1970's to reduce the number of black residents living in Moorhead to maintain a white voting bloc and elect a white mayor there, creating a legacy of segregation and disinvestment in Eastmoor.
 A number of the homes in the development have since burned down due to faulty construction, and of the homes that remained standing, many were in complete disrepair with collapsed ceilings and cracked foundations.
-Through the effort to rebuild the homes, support from national intermediaries and numerous foundations led to the creation of a program to train local residents in the construction trades.
-Back in town, new ball fields have been constructed and a local school previously slated for closure has received new life as an early education hub for the county.
+Through the effort to rebuild the homes, HOPE and its partners created a program to train local residents in the construction trades, with support from national funders, so residents would benefit from the new job opportunities being created as well.
+Back in town, new ball fields have been constructed and a local school previously slated for closure has a new life as an early education hub for the county.
 Additional funds matched a Department of Transportation grant to light the road from the highway into town.

-The presence (or absence) of a financial institution that meets people where they are in life sends a signal of how wide or narrow one's mobility path may be, and also provides avenues (or lack thereof) for investment and movement in local economies.
-The exponential power of policy to catalyze investment in persistent poverty places is clear through CRA regulations motivating Regions Bank to find a solution to exiting a rural community, federal investments incentivizing the transfer of the branch, and federal support of planning leading to the attraction and leveraging of private capital to enable projects identified and prioritized by local people.
-HOPE's role as a regional CDFI was important not just in connecting to and knitting together various forms of investment in a way that fit local contexts and continuously advanced local progress, but also in deeply understanding local historical and cultural contexts, and bridging the institution's long-term relationships and trust in the local community with national stakeholders and resources.
+The presence of a financial institution that meets people where they are in life signals opportunity for residents to improve their own financial circumstances, and also provides avenues for local economies to grow and thrive.
+When there's no such financial institution in town or nearby, these opportunities are too often limited.
+Policy plays a big role in catalyzing investment in places with generational poverty: CRA regulations motivated Regions Bank to find a solution to exiting a rural community; federal investments incentivized the transfer of the branch; and federal support for community planning helped attract and leverage private capital for projects that were prioritized by the people who lived there.
+HOPE's role as a regional CDFI was important not just in connecting to and knitting together various forms of investment in a way that fit local needs and advanced local progress, but also in deeply understanding local historical and cultural contexts.
+HOPE brought its long-term relationships and trust from the local community together with national stakeholders and resources to have a greater impact, driven by the people who know best what their community needs.
 This has played out not just in Moorhead, but in towns across the region.